President, Corning Glass Technologies

 In 1996, Clappin relocated to Japan to assume the position of plant manager at CDT’s Shizuoka manufacturing facility.
 He then progressed through a number of management leadership positions with increasing responsibilities, leading to his appointment as general manager of the CDT worldwide business in May 2002.

+From September 2005 through July 2010, Clappin was president of Corning Display Technologies (CDT), with responsibility for all business and manufacturing operations across the division’s five regions: Japan, Taiwan, Korea, China, and the United States.
 Throughout Clappin’s tenure in the CDT business, the demand for LCD glass has grown exponentially.
 Over time, the focus of the display industry has grown from applications for notebook computers and desktop monitors to small portable devices and LCD television.
 In response to market demand, Clappin has overseen the expansion of Corning’s display business across Asia, including the launch of CDT’s business in Taiwan and China, and the introduction of several of the world’s largest fully integrated LCD glass manufacturing plants.
 Under his leadership, CDT’s sales increased by a factor of seven between 2002 and 2010.

 Clappin’s organization also has led the development of new technologies for advanced displays and mobile devices.
 These include the award-winning, environmentally friendly EAGLE XG® glass substrates, Corning® Gorilla® Glass, as well as emerging technologies such as Corning Lotus™ Glass substrates for OLED and high-performance displays and Corning® Willow™ Glass.
 Corning’s commitment to research and development has delivered many LCD and cover glass product and productivity improvements that have helped enable the overall growth of the industry.